Tinkerforge/doc/en/source/Hardware/Bricks/DC_Brick.rst

    :align: center
    :target: ../../_images/Bricks/brick_dc_motor_setup_1200.jpg

-Now connect the Brick to the PC over USB, you should see a tab named "DC Brick" in the Brick Viewer after you pressed "Connect".
-Select it.
+Now connect the Brick to the PC over USB, you should see a new tab named "DC Brick" in the Brick Viewer after a moment.
+Select this tab.

 .. image:: /Images/Bricks/dc_brickv.jpg
    :scale: 100 %